-T oday’s post is inspired by the single most frequent question that readers ask me: How does a person get started with therapy?
+Today’s post is inspired by the single most frequent question that readers ask me: How does a person get started with therapy?
 How do I choose a good shrink?

-Up until now, I’ve been pretty clueless on what to say about that.
+Up until now, I’ve been pretty clueless on what to answer.
 But I finally asked my own therapist for advice on the issue.
 The highlights from our chat are outlined below.

 If you’re interested in therapy and don’t know where to begin, this is the post for you.
 All right, then.
 Here we go…

-My therapist says this is the #1 best way to choose a good shrink is to ask your friends.
+My therapist says the #1 best way to choose a good shrink is to ask your friends.
 You’re getting a referral from someone you already trust.
 I totally agree (even though once in a while, you’ll run into a friend who is reluctant to share their shrink).

 GoodTherapy.org was founded in 2007 with the mission of protecting the public from unscrupulous practitioners.
 The site lists shrinks and marriage counselors from more than 30 countries.
 Each of these professionals was checked out before being allowed to post a photo and profile.
 Visiting this site is a great way to get a feel for who and what vibes with you.
 And yes, my shrink is listed.
 His name is Paul Greene.